 New employees are often subject to probationary periods during which their suitability for employment is evaluated.
 Probationary periods are defined periods of time (which are often for three months but can be longer) that are established at the beginning of employment.
 One purpose of probationary periods is to give the employer a reasonable opportunity to determine if the employee is qualified and suitable for the job.
 They will often provide an employer the ability to terminate the employee without cause and without the normal obligations of providing notice or severance.
-If a probationary period is longer than three months, the normal notice and severance provisions of the Employment Standards Act apply.
+If a probationary period is longer than three months, the normal notice and severance provisions of provincial employment standards legislation or the Canada Labour Code apply, depending on which legislation governs the employment relationship.
+In Canada, the employment of pilots is governed by the Canada Labour Code, as aviation is a federal undertaking.

 New pilots are often hired subject to probationary periods, and airlines and other operators may incur significant costs related to aircraft type certificate training of new pilots before they can fully assess them for permanent employment.
 As such, many employers choose to have new pilots sign a “Training Bond Agreement”, which requires the employee to repay the costs of the training in the event that he or she is terminated during the probationary period.
 The significant cost of training can thus be shifted onto the pilot, which can impose financial hardship in the event that they are not kept on by the airline or operator.